kb-labb/skoldiskurs/README.md

 - https://aclanthology.org/W16-2513.pdf

 ## Resources
+Some resources for non-data scientists are listed below.

 Good tutorial on similarity operations can be found here: https://notebook.community/ELind77/gensim/docs/notebooks/FastText_Tutorial

 Here is a link to future me with some quantitative eval inspiration: